Matts-vdp/todo_infinite/README.md

 ## Notifications
 By clicking on the notification icon you can send yourself a local notification.
 This can be used to stop you from forgetting something because when you open your phone the notification will be visible.
+You can also schedule notifications however these will only arrive if the app is active in the background.